 - Difficulty concentrating

-Though the above are the most common withdrawal symptoms, stopping any opioid can have other consequences for some individuals, and there is no way of knowing how someone’s body will react before detox begins.
+Though the above are common withdrawal symptoms, there’s no way to predict how someone’s body will react before withdrawal begins.
 For that reason, undergoing medical detox can be an effective way to manage symptoms.
-According to NAABT, Suboxone is effective at oppressing symptoms during opioid withdrawal, but withdrawing from Suboxone can still present symptoms of its own that trained healthcare professionals know how to manage for clients.

 During medical detox, individuals have access to a dedicated healthcare staff 24/7, and they are trained to act in medical emergencies.

-Going through withdrawal for Suboxone may be uncomfortable, but it is entirely possible to come out on the other side unscathed and ready to face the world sober.
+Going through withdrawal may be uncomfortable, but it’s entirely possible to come away unscathed and ready to face the world with newfound sobriety.

 Complications of Suboxone Withdrawal